joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2017-12-15-Blog-Baby-Steps-01.md

 1. Use Jekyll locally on home network
 1. Experiment with themes

 Now why is markdown doing that?
 Sigh... well, I'm learning markdown here too.
 But seriously, it looks nasty to start a numbered list with lower case roman numerals.
 OK... a [bug](https://github.com/github/markup/issues/991).
 Lovely.
 Glad I picked up a [markdown editor](https://remarkableapp.github.io/) despite how likely I will be using vi or any ole' text editor.
 Unless... this is a problem only IN the markdown editor...
-No.  This editor supports multiple "styles" and this works fine in styles other than GitHub.
+No.  This editor supports multiple "styles" and this works fine in styles other than "GitHub".

 Sheesh.
 Let's push it and check...